-A WORK STILL VERY MUCH IN PROCESS.
+NOTE: A WORK STILL IN PROCESS.
 Read along if you’d like.
-Cleanup and editing are in progress.
+Cleanup and editing are slowly in progress.
 But is it fiction or is it Memorex?
+Does it name names?
 Hmmm… Well now, that’s the question, isn’t it?

-A note to new & recent readers: I’ve ripped this up recently to add more details but haven’t smoothed it out or fixed grammar or storyline discontinuities.
+I ripped this up a while ago to add details but haven’t smoothed it out or fixed any grammar probs or storyline discontinuities.
 Once again, it’s a work in progress.

 The Third Option of Facebitch

->Doug, you will be interested in this. >Questions?
+>Doug, you may be interested in this. >Questions?
 Fire away.

 >You a U2 fan?